Graduate School Admission FAQs

 International Students

-Yes, please see our International Students page for additional requirements.
-International students transferring from a school within the United States must be in status with Immigration and Naturalization Services to be issued I-20 form from Idaho State University.
-A transfer form will be sent after the application has been received, to be completed as verification of acceptable immigration status.
+Yes.
+Please see our International Students page for additional requirements.
+International students transferring from a school within the United States must be in status with Immigration and Naturalization Services to be issued an I-20 form from Idaho State University.

-International students who have not graduated from an accredited college or university in the United States and whose language is not English must achieve satisfactory scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System test (IELTS).
-Options for Satisfactory TOEFL requirements are Classified admissions are:
+International students who have not graduated from an accredited college or university in the United States and whose language is not English must achieve satisfactory scores on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System test (IELTS), or the Duolingo English Test.

 ISU's Intensive English Institute (IEI) provides English language instruction for international students who wish to study in a comprehensive, academically rigorous program.
 All classes are taught by instructors with advanced degrees, Teaching English to Speakers of Other Languages (TESOL) credentials, and relevant experience.